apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**GOP candidates claim to qualify for the debate — and dare the RNC to say no**
+**Microsoft says listing the Ottawa Food Bank as a tourist destination wasn't the result of 'unsupervised AI'**

-You can read more about it [here](https://www.politico.com/news/2023/08/18/gop-longshot-debate-campaigns-00111859).
+You can read more about it [here](https://www.theverge.com/2023/8/17/23836287/microsoft-ai-recommends-ottawa-food-bank-tourist-destination).

 ## Requirements
 - Python 3.8